 The DNA of Experiential Marketing

-In an industry consumed with engagements, experiential marketing, crisscrosses the divide between the virtual and physical, creating memorable and deeply influential consumer experiences.
+"today," consumed with tech engagements, experiential marketing, crisscrosses the divide between the virtual and physical, creating memorable and effective consumer experiences.
 It’s a marketing strategy that engages the consumer, invites participation and compels meaningful interactions with the brand.
 The result?
-Consumers form an emotional tie with the brand, encouraging growth in loyalty and building long-term relationships.
+Consumers form an emotional tie with the brand, fostering loyalty and building long-term relationships.

 What is Experiential marketing ?